-The Matthew 18 principle sets guidelines for us as Christians on how we should resolve conflict.
+Matthew 18 sets guidelines for Christians on how to resolve conflict.
 We are to first go to our brother or sister who has offended us or where perhaps a misunderstanding has taken place to resolve the conflict at the lowest level.